-NSI is proud to host Dr. Amy Zegart for a discussion about her new book Spies, Lies, and Algorithms: The History and Future of American Intelligence.
-This event is open to the public and will be held virtually on Thursday, February 3 from 5:30-6:30pm ET.
+NSI was proud to host Dr. Amy Zegart for a discussion about her book Spies, Lies, and Algorithms: The History and Future of American Intelligence.
+This event was open to the public and was held virtually on Thursday, February 3 from 5:30-6:30pm ET.

-Spies, Lies, and Algorithms: The History and Future of American Intelligence (Princeton University Press; February 1, 2022) is the first comprehensive book on the past, present, and future of American intelligence—and outlines what’s urgently needed to protect our nation today.
-The book draws on over thirty years of research (including new research just for this book) and hundreds of interviews with current and former intelligence officials.
+Spies, Lies, and Algorithms: The History and Future of American Intelligence (Princeton University Press; February 1, 2022) was the first comprehensive book on the past, present, and future of American intelligence—and outlined what’s urgently needed to protect our nation today.
+The book drew on over thirty years of research (including new research just for this book) and hundreds of interviews with current and former intelligence officials.

 About Dr. Amy Zegart: